Crawl Space Cleanup & Encapsulation Services in New Haven, CT

 Yes.
 Connecticut homeowner policies cover sudden and accidental crawl space damage like burst pipes, storm flooding, and appliance failures.
 Long Island Sound storm-surge intrusion into Morris Cove ranches, Quinnipiac River backflow into Fair Haven lowlands, and shared party-wall water transport across Hill row houses drive most New Haven crawl space insurance claims, particularly for pre-1900 East Rock estate fieldstone foundations.
 Preventive encapsulation is home improvement and is not covered.
 We submit IICRC-standard documentation directly to your insurer.
 We are not licensed public adjusters and do not negotiate claims.

-Energize CT Home Energy Solutions covers up to 75% off crawl space insulation, air sealing, and vapor barrier work, capped at $10,000 per home.
+Energize CT Home Energy Solutions covers up to 75% off qualifying insulation and air sealing, capped at $10,000 per home.
+Vapor barrier and encapsulation are not on the program eligible measure list, so that portion is quoted separately.
 New Haven dense urban Hill, Dwight, and Edgewood 1900-1940 multifamily brick stock qualifies for the program, with retrofit scope priced against the party-wall shared-assembly footprint and the Yale-area lot density.
-The HES-IE income tier covers 100% of costs for income-eligible households across the Hill, Fair Haven, and Newhallville.
+The HES-IE income tier carries more of the qualifying cost for income-eligible households across the Hill, Fair Haven, and Newhallville.
 Pre-1900 East Rock estates and mid-century Westville block stock see the largest energy returns once R-19 closed-cell foam and sealed vapor barrier are in place.

 Most New Haven projects take 3 to 5 days.
 Pre-1900 East Rock estate fieldstone retrofits, Long Island Sound surge cleanup on Morris Cove, or heavy rodent contamination in Hill multifamily row house stock can extend to 7 days.
 Humidity verified below 55% before closing.